-A stockbroking company and its representative must undertake enhanced CDD measures on the customer and where applicable, the beneficial owner, upon determining a customer as "high risk".
+A stockbroking company and its licensed representatives must undertake enhanced CDD measures on the customer and where applicable, the beneficial owner, upon determining a customer as "high risk".
 Customers that may pose higher risk and the measures to conduct enhanced CDD are stated in the AML/CFT Guidelines.

-- (d) A stockbroking company and its representative are required to conduct ongoing monitoring of customer's activity, either through manual procedures or computerised systems, upon the opening of customer's account. - (e) Examples of suspicious transactions which a stockbroking company and its representative must look into are published on the SC's website.
+- 5.04 A stockbroking company and its licensed representatives are required to conduct ongoing monitoring of customer's activity, either through manual procedures or computerised systems, upon the opening of customer's account. - 5.05 Examples of suspicious transactions which a stockbroking company and its licensed representatives must look into are published on the SC's website.
 The list is non exhaustive and only provides examples of ways in which money may be laundered through the capital market.